atomisthq/docs/docs/getting-started/invite-atomist-to-slack.md

   <img src="../images/bot-success.png" alt="Success" class="ss-small">
 </div>

-By default, the Atomist bot will be named `@atomist` and will join the `#general` channel in your Slack team.
+By default, the Atomist Bot will be named `@atomist` and will join the `#general` channel in your Slack team.
 You can invite the Atomist bot into any other channel in the same way you would invite any other
 user: an `@` mention and invite, the `/invite @atomist` command, or